gaveen/dotfiles/keyboards/README.md

 ### Layers
 _Layers_ in a keyboard mean the different additional characters or functions available on the same physical key by temporarily switching to a different layer.
 This is similar to when we press Fn key on a regular keyboard.

-My current daily driver keyboard came with 4 layers (i.e., layer 0 - layer 3) as it is the default layers count in QMK.
-My configuration of these four layers is described below.
+My current daily driver keyboard came with either 4 layers (i.e., layer 0 - layer 3) or 6 layers (i.e., layer 0 - layer 5).
+Since my configuration for both of the keyboards are common on the first four layers, that setup is described below.

+On the keyboard with more layers, I additionally have two layers configured: one for QWERTY mapping and another for controlling mouse.

 ### Dedicated keys for visual guiding
 As explained earlier, sometimes you need to hit a key with visual-only guiding (i.e., Hand-Eye coordination).
 Therefore, dedicated keys can be assigned for such frequently used keys.